JonasMht/jonas_website/content/post/about-me/index.md

 I'm a firm believer in using technology to tackle real-world problems, and I'm confident in my ability to make a positive impact.
 Whether it's diving into new technologies, creating innovative software, or improving existing systems, I don't give up until I find a solution that drives meaningful change.

 ## Conclusion
 In conclusion, if you're looking for a passionate and dedicated IT Master's student with expertise in image processing, computer assisted surgery, neural networks and 3D computing, then look no further.
-I am eager to learn, grow and contribute my skills while gaining valuable work experience in the light of a future PhD after my graduiation.
+I am eager to learn, grow and contribute my skills while gaining valuable work experience in the light of a future PhD after my graduation.
 <br><br>
 So, let's work together towards creating a better and more innovative future for all.